MIDVALE Last season proved to be an unforgettable one for Hillcrest. But it ended up being unforgettable for all the wrong reasons.

 "With how much skill we have, we have so much opportunity to go as far as we want, as long as we work hard in the offseason and work hard during the season," Augustyn said.

-KEY PLAYERS: On defense with Jesse Hudson (LB), Sean Choi (DE) and Austin Nielson (OL/DL) leading the way.
-On offense, the Huskies look for big things from Kolby Koplin (QB), Anthony Biven (RB) and Mike Callahan (FB).
+KEY PLAYERS: Hillcrest has several talented players back on defense with Jesse Hudson (LB), Sean Choi (DE) and Austin Nielson (OL/DL) leading the way.
+On offense, the Huskies will look for big things from Kolby Koplin (QB), Anthony Biven (RB) and Mike Callahan (FB).
 Keith Olsen (TE/DE) is back after a one-year absence and may be a breakout player on both sides of the ball.
 Kyle Maughn (WR) could be a difference maker downfield.

 PREDICTED REGION 2 FINISH: Sixth.

-POSTSEASON POSSIBILITIES: Hillcrest faces an uphill battle to become a contender in Region 2.
-Returning several starters helps, but Hillcrest is probably at least a year away from postseason.
+POSTSEASON POSSIBILITIES: Things can't get any worse for the Huskies than they did last season.
+Having said that, Hillcrest faces an uphill battle to become a contender in Region 2.
+Returning several starters helps, but Hillcrest is probably looking at another year of staying home during the postseason.